Ernest G. Allen

 Nov 2004 to Jan 2005

 Developed on-the-fly creation of PDF documents from tab-separated database extractions for customized listings of all “in-network” dentists, by specialty if selected, within a given distance of a user-supplied street address or zip code.
-The documents are created for the members of a few dozen different dental plans, from several different dental plan providers, and include different “boilerplate” sections based on the provider and plan.
-The first version was based on RTF and OpenOffice.org Writer version 1.x, while the second and subsequent versions use ODF XML and OpenOffice.org Writer version 2.0.
+The documents are created for the members of several dozen different dental plans, from several dental plan providers, and include different “boilerplate” sections based on the provider and plan.
+The first version was based on RTF and OpenOffice.org Writer version 1.x, while the second and all subsequent versions use Open Document Format (ODF) XML and OpenOffice.org versions 2.x and 3.x.

 March 2006 to June 2006